rsundarar/student_t_SV/README.md

 Usage:

+a).
 Run the file Simulation example run.R for an example simulation run.
 Parameter choices for the NSVt model in Definition (2) of the paper are in lines 11-17 and can be changed as needed.

+b).
+Run the file ETF_data_analysis.R for an example run with the high-frequency financial data for the period June 11-14, 2019.